mettil13/transceiver-go/README.md

 #### Version 0.2.5
 adjusted buttons and added Audio listeners, pretty much works like the pressure one, but without the cute colored circle. uses different update system, updating every tic.

+#### Version 0.3
+added telephony signal info in the SensorActivity, although it gets displayed in a shitty display and deleted if the circle needs to update, it doesn't matter, it works. i'm done finally lol. we just need to process the data and create dependencies for the whole app and map. that'll be fun.